Suprcheese/Orbital-Ion-Cannon/Readme.txt

 You can click on the button added at the top of your screen to check on the status of your ion cannons in orbit.

-This mod is aware of Bob's mods and will update its recipes and technology requirements if Bob's Warfare and/or Bob's Power mods are installed.
+This mod is aware of Bob's mods and will update its recipes and technology requirements if Bob's Electronics, Tech, Warfare, and/or Power mods are installed.

 This mod also has configuration options available in config.lua.
 Here you may adjust parameters such as: